Open Search -

 The three pioneers of the golf club; Nathanial Hone, an artist; William Reid, a clergyman; Richard Wogan, fifth Baron Talbot de Malahide, land owner.

-The first invitation handicap was played on Saturday November 30th 1894 and was won by F H Kennedy with a score of 92-13-79.
+The first invitation handicap was played on Saturday 30 November 1894 and was won by F H Kennedy with a score of 92-13-79.
+Result below.

 A competition for the monthly medal winners was held in December 1895.
 Dr W S Elliot was the winner with a score of 86-2-84.
 In the ladies competition there was a tie between Mrs H Tandy Cannon and Miss G Campbell with a net score of 121, Mrs Cannon won the play-off.